Consulting and Support for IS&T Services

 Amod Lele, Ph.D., Senior Educational Technologist

 Amod helps faculty navigate a wide array of technologies for use in their classes and professional life.
 His specializations include e-Portfolio, WordPress, Google Apps and NVivo.
 He also runs the educational technology blog to share BU faculty innovations.
 He holds a PhD from Harvard in religious studies and has eight years of college and university teaching experience.
-In the spring semester of 2014 he is teaching a course on Indian philosophy in BU’s philosophy department.
+As a life-long learner Amod also earned an M.S. degree in Computer Science from Metropolitan College in 2016.
 He has always loved working with information technology and is excited to combine the two fields.
 In his spare time, he writes a weekly updated blog (in WordPress) on cross-cultural philosophy: loveofallwisdom.com